ktta/amak/README.md

 Usage
 -----

+- Clone this repo and run 'make' in the repo directory.

+$ git clone https://github.com/ktta/amak && cd amak && make

-- Download amak.c and compile it.
-Put the binary somewhere convenient.
+- Put the binary somewhere convenient.

-$ cc -o amak amak.c  && sudo mv amak /usr/bin
+$ sudo mv amak /usr/bin

 - Find your Android SDK installation and Android Studio installation if you have it.
 If you don't, you will need a Java compiler from somewhere